Who must take the responsibility for educating children?

 As a college educator, I see different types of students every day.
 I see students who leave their garbage on their desks.
 Few of them have the courage to observe cleanliness.
 I got lucky if one of them arranges the chairs before leaving the classroom.

 Thus, sometimes I wonder.
-I ask myself who is neglecting the responsibility for teaching these young people the right attitudes.
+I ask myself who is neglecting the responsibility of teaching these young people the right attitudes.
 Is it the teachers’ fault or the parents’?

 To me, the first teachers are the parents.
 Therefore, parents must first orient the children to be good members of the society.